 Pilot Project Awards for Research on Pain, Aging, and Disability

 The University of Florida Center for Advancing Minority Pain and Aging Science (UF CAMPAS) is seeking innovative, interdisciplinary Pilot Study applications that address biopsychosocial contributions to pain and disability among older adults.
-Applicants must be investigators from underrepresented backgrounds (see below for eligibility), and successful applications should propose a pilot project with high potential for leading to extramural research grants and/or career development awards.
+Applicants must be investigators from underrepresented backgrounds (per NHI definition), and successful applications should propose a pilot project with high potential for leading to extramural research grants and/or career development awards.

 - Applicants must be a UF faculty member or a UF trainee (residents, postdocs and fellows) in Gainesville or Jacksonville at the time funds are awarded.

 - Priority will be given to early-stage faculty members at the rank of Assistant Professor or earlier who have not received previous independent NIH funding.
 However, mid-career faculty members may be eligible if they are transitioning to a new focus on pain, aging and disability research.

 - The focus of the project must relate to the topic of pain and aging.